dwyp/vending/2nd.md

 inserted then the machine displays PRICE and the price of the item and subsequent checks of the display will display either INSERT COIN or the current amount as appropriate.

+You will at least want a method to accept a button press.
+You can stub out a method that dispenses the product.